 We hypothesized that this result might be because most of the respondents in our survey live in the United States -- and the U.S. is notorious for the limited vacation time most people have each year once they start their career.
 Many people would love to volunteer abroad for longer, but they just don’t have the PTO.

 The world would be a great place if people could volunteer abroad for twice as long!
 One way this can happen is when companies offer employees more time off to volunteer abroad (like Go Overseas and these other companies do).
 We hope more companies will adopt a more generous time off policy when it comes to volunteering abroad -- most respondents would take advantage of it!

 People volunteer abroad for three primary reasons: to experience culture, to help others, and for adventure

 Our last two takeaways looked at different issues people consider when choosing to volunteer abroad.
 This first discovery makes a lot of sense: we asked people to tell us the primary reason they want to volunteer abroad, and the results were as follows:

 While some of these reasons might seem selfish, we know that what makes meaningful travel like volunteering abroad so powerful is that it impacts the traveler and the community they visit.

-We also ask this question every time we run a Go Overseas scholarship (like our recent Volunteer Abroad scholarship), and the results were similar: Giving Back and Cultural Immersion were the top two reasons those applicants chose.
+We also ask this question every time we run a Go Overseas scholarship, and the results were similar: Giving Back and Cultural Immersion were the top two reasons those applicants chose.

 If you’re considering studying abroad and wondering if it’s okay to choose a program that gives back but also offers you some personal benefit -- that’s totally okay!
 Everyone has different reasons for volunteering abroad, but we’re confident it’s a good thing for you and the world, no matter your reasons or which program you choose.